Coupled reaction-diffusion equations on adjacent domains: Introduction

 where

 \item If

-where $K_\tau$ is the modified Bessel function of second kind, then \eqref{2eq:condnecsuff} holds true for every $D>0$.
-Moreover, \begin{itemize} \item if strict inequality holds true in \eqref{2eq:6.2}, then $\lim_{D\to+\infty}c^*_m(D)/\sqrt{D}\in(0,+\infty)$; \item if equality holds true in \eqref{2eq:6.2}, then $\limsup_{D\to+\infty}c^*_m(D)<+\infty$. \end{itemize} Otherwise, if \eqref{2eq:6.2} does not hold true, there exists $D_0\in(0,\infty)$ such that \eqref{2eq:condnecsuff} holds true if and only if $D<D_0$, and $\lim_{D\ua D_0}c^*_m(D)=0$. \end{enumerate} \end{theorem} Part \eqref{2th:section4.2.i} of the previous result is a counterpart for this problem of the fact that, for large $N$, the cylinder does not enhance the propagation speed of \eqref{1eq:1.1}, since its effect becomes negligible with respect to the complement.
-The difference here is that, since the exterior domain is hostile, the good environment provided by $\O$ cannot prevent the densities to go extinct.
+where $K_\tau$ is the modified Bessel function of the second kind, then \eqref{2eq:condnecsuff} holds true for every $D>0$.
+Moreover, \begin{itemize} \item if strict inequality holds true in \eqref{2eq:6.2}, then $\lim_{D\to+\infty}c^*_m(D)/\sqrt{D}\in(0,+\infty)$; \item if equality holds true in \eqref{2eq:6.2}, then $\limsup_{D\to+\infty}c^*_m(D)<+\infty$. \end{itemize} Otherwise, if \eqref{2eq:6.2} does not hold true, there exists $D_0\in(0,\infty)$ such that \eqref{2eq:condnecsuff} holds true if and only if $D<D_0$, and $\lim_{D\ua D_0}c^*_m(D)=0$. \end{enumerate} \end{theorem} Part \eqref{2th:section4.2.i} of the above result is a counterpart for system~\eqref{2eq:4.0} of the fact that, for large~$N$, the cylinder does not enhance the propagation speed of \eqref{1eq:1.1}, since its effect becomes negligible with respect to the complement.
+The difference here is that, since the external domain is hostile, the good environment provided by $\O$ cannot prevent the densities to go extinct.

 Along the same line, part \eqref{2th:section4.2.ii} establishes that, all the other parameters being fixed, the densities can survive only if the good environment has a sufficiently large section.
-In addition, in analogy with problem \eqref{1eq:1.1}, the larger the section of $\O$, the larger the asymptotic speed of propagation, and the limit as $R\to+\infty$ will be characterized as the asymptotic speed of spreading of the problem corresponding to \eqref{2eq:4.0} in two adjacent half-spaces.
+In addition, in analogy with problem \eqref{1eq:1.1}, the larger the section of $\O$, the larger the asymptotic speed of propagation, and the limit as $R\to+\infty$ will be characterized as the asymptotic speed of spreading of the problem corresponding to \eqref{2eq:4.0} in two adjacent half-spaces, which will be also studied in Section \ref{section4}.

-To conclude the analysis of our results, we observe from part \eqref{2th:section4.2.iii} that, on the one hand, when \eqref{2eq:6.2} does not hold true, we obtain, for $D\sim D_0$, another example in which the asymptotic speed of propagation is not monotone in $D$.
+To conclude the analysis of our results, we observe from part \eqref{2th:section4.2.iii} that, on the one hand, when \eqref{2eq:6.2} does not hold true, we obtain, for $D< D_0$, $D\sim D_0$, another example in which the asymptotic speed of propagation is not monotone in $D$.
 On the other hand, we see that the role of $D$ is more subtle, even in the case in which $c^*_m(D)$ is defined for all $D$, since the asymptotic speed of propagation can be bounded as $D\to+\infty$, which was not the case in \eqref{1eq:1.1} and in all the road-field problems treated in the literature before.

 Once presented the results of this paper, we conclude the introduction by relating them with those of other previous works.